aaronicsubstances/shrewd-evolver/Data-Modelling.md

 ## Last Resort ORM strategy for both SQL and NoSQL Databases

 *Prefer ORM solutions with support for cache busting to those which lack such support.
-Then if needed, augment with an in-house micro-ORM for running both canned queries and native queries, that stores mapping information between types and names of database objects and application objects  in serializable storage format (e.g. JSON, YAML).*
+Then if needed, augment with an in-house micro-ORM for running both named queries and native queries, that stores mapping information between types and names of database objects and application objects  in serializable storage format (e.g. JSON, YAML).*

 Learn from the following and avoid attempting to create fully-featured ORM solution.
   - https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/